maksimryndin/goral/README.md

 For all configurations below commented lines (starting with #) are optional and example values are their defaults.
 Every service has a messenger configuration (see [Setup](#setup)).
 It is recommended to have several messengers and different chats/channels for each messenger and take into account their rate limits when configuring a service.

 Every service (except General) has an `autotruncate_at_usage_percent` configuration - the limit of the usage share by a service.
-Any Google spreadsheet can contain at most 10_000_000 cells so if a services takes more than `autotruncate_at_usage_percent` of 10_000_000 cells, Goral will truncate old data by removing the same named sheets under a service.
+Any Google spreadsheet can contain at most 10_000_000 cells so if a services takes more than `autotruncate_at_usage_percent` of 10_000_000 cells, Goral will truncate old data by either removing old rows or removing the same named sheets under a service.
+For every service the cleanup will truncate the surplus (actual usage - limit) and 10% of the limit.

-When providing your own limits, do remember to have a sum of limits no more than 100 for all services related to the same spreadsheet.
+When providing your own limits, do remember to have a sum of limits no more than 100% for all services related to the same spreadsheet.
 Default settings assume conservatively that you write all the data to the same spreadsheet.
 Also if a spreadsheet includes other sheets not managed by Goral, take into account their usage.

 ### General